open-contracting/software-development-handbook/docs/python/django.rst

 The view should interact with the :ref:`models<django-models>` and return a context for the :ref:`template<templates>`, based on the request.

+-  A view is concerned with fulfilling the request.
+Add new methods to models for complex or repeated processing, instead of putting that logic in the view.
 -  A template is concerned with formatting the context provided by the view.
-Use `custom template tags and filters <https://docs.djangoproject.com/en/3.2/howto/custom-template-tags/>`__ for complex formatting, instead of putting that logic in the view.
+Use `custom template tags and filters <https://docs.djangoproject.com/en/3.2/howto/custom-template-tags/>`__ for complex or repeated formatting, instead of putting that logic in the view.
 -  A template should not perform user-based logic, like filtering which model instances to display.
-Instead, use a `custom manager <https://docs.djangoproject.com/en/3.2/topics/db/managers/>`__ (or `custom queryset <https://docs.djangoproject.com/en/3.2/topics/db/managers/#creating-a-manager-with-queryset-methods>`__) from the view.
+Instead, use a `custom manager <https://docs.djangoproject.com/en/3.2/topics/db/managers/>`__ (or `custom queryset <https://docs.djangoproject.com/en/3.2/topics/db/managers/#creating-a-manager-with-queryset-methods>`__).

 .. _django-models: